-- Airports (Control On-Airport Regulation 125 of the of Activities) Regulations 1997 - 3.2 An application for an Authority to Drive Airside (ADA) must be made to the airport operator in the format detailed in the Vehicle Control Handbook.
-The Airport Operator may include additional conditions that it considers necessary to ensure safe and secure operations of the Airport. - 3.3 Only the Airport Operator may issue an ADA for a person to drive airside at the airport. - 3.4 It is a condition of an ADA that the vehicle must be operated on the airside of the airport only in accordance with: - the rules set out in the Vehicle Control Handbook for the airport, including, in particular, any rules regarding the use of radio communications equipment or other signalling equipment - any other conditions of the ADA - any directions of an employee of PAL Airport Operator. - Except as otherwise authorised by this Handbook, a person must not drive a vehicle 3.5 in an Airside Area unless: - authorised to do so by an Authority to Drive Airside - escorted by an officer of the Airport Operator or an authorised person from the company employing or contracting the Vehicle Operator - 3.6 Subject to this Handbook, on application in accordance with the form set out in Annex D, if the person subject of the application attains a satisfactory standard in a test in accordance with the requirements of the ADA Category applied for, the Airport Operator may issue an Authority to Drive Airside for the Category that they have been approved to issue in one of the forms set out in Annex E. - 3.7 In an application for an Authority to Drive Airside, the Vehicle Operator shall certify that the proposed Vehicle Operator: - has an operational need to drive unescorted on the Airside frequently - holds a current State/Territory (not necessarily the State or Territory in which an application is requested) driver's licence for the type of vehicle intended to be driven and, where appropriate, is endorsed with a Vehicle Operator certificate of competency or licence to cover the specific type/s of vehicles to be operated and is able to operate the vehicle/s concerned in a competent and safe manner - is proficient in the terminology used to describe the Airside and is familiar with the Airport layout relevant to his/her driving duties - understands the significance of apron signs and markings - if required to operate on the Manoeuvring Area of an ATC controlled Airport, holds an "Aircraft Radiotelephone Operator Certificate of Proficiency" issued where applicable by CASA (or other approved issuing authority) and is able to comprehend visual signals that may be issued by ATC (refer Annex G - Radio Procedures)
+- Regulation 125 of the Airports (Control of On-Airport Activities) Regulations 1997 - 3.2 An application for an Authority to Drive Airside (ADA) must be made to the airport operator in the format detailed in the Vehicle Control Handbook.
+The Airport Operator may include additional conditions that it considers necessary to ensure safe and secure operations of the Airport. - 3.3 Only the Airport Operator may issue an ADA for a person to drive airside at the airport. - 3.4 It is a condition of an ADA that the vehicle must be operated on the airside of the airport only in accordance with: - The rules set out in the Vehicle Control Handbook for the airport, including, in particular, any rules regarding the use of radio communications equipment or other signalling equipment - Any other conditions of the ADA - Any directions of an employee of PAL Airport Operator. - 3.5 Except as otherwise authorised by this Handbook, a person must not drive a vehicle in an Airside Area unless: - Authorised to do so by an Authority to Drive Airside - Escorted by an officer of the Airport Operator or an authorised person from the company employing or contracting the Vehicle Operator - 3.6 Subject to this Handbook, on application in accordance with the form set out in Annex D, if the person subject of the application attains a satisfactory standard in a test in accordance with the requirements of the ADA Category applied for, the Airport Operator may issue an Authority to Drive Airside for the Category that they have been approved to issue in one of the forms set out in Annex E. - 3.7 In an application for an Authority to Drive Airside, the Vehicle Operator shall certify that the proposed Vehicle Operator: - Has an operational need to drive unescorted on the Airside frequently - Holds a current State/Territory (not necessarily the State or Territory in which an application is requested) driver's licence for the type of vehicle intended to be driven and, where appropriate, is endorsed with a Vehicle Operator certificate of competency or licence to cover the specific type/s of vehicles to be operated and is able to operate the vehicle/s concerned in a competent and safe manner - Is proficient in the terminology used to describe the Airside and is familiar with the Airport layout relevant to his/her driving duties - Understands the significance of apron signs and markings